ChpOlzhik/oop_project/README.md

 # oop_project
-This project is kinda Aquarium zoo shop.
+This project is Aquarium zoo shop.
+The structure of code :